 My research interests involve also the investigation of what Deep Networks can achieve by themselves and possible ways to combine symbolic and sub-symbolic techniques.
 So far, we have conducted our investigation on board games and Constraint Satisfaction Problems.

 I've been teaching assistant ("Tutor Didattico") of professors Paola Mello, Federico Chesani, and Paolo Torroni.
 I am one of the responsible of the Board Game Students Challenge.
 I am also co-supervisor in some bachelor thesis, masters thesis, and course projects, most of them regarding machine learning application.

 I have visited Stanford University during summer 2018, working under the supervision of Margaret Hagan in the context of the MIREL project.

 Recent works and news:

 - Mar 2019: Our paper "HABITAT: An IoT Solution for Independent Elderly" has been published on "Sensors".
 It is freely available on the website of the journal.

 - Feb 2019: Our paper "Attention, please!
-A Critical Review of Neural Attention Models in Natural Language Processing" is under peer review and is available on arXiv.
+A Critical Review of Neural Attention Models in Natural Language Processing" is under peer review.
+A preliminary version is available on arXiv.
 A presentation on the topic is available here.